ganyguru/TEMGUILESC/README.md

 ## Citation

-If you use this software in your research, please cite:
+If you use this software in your research, please cite the paper:

 ### Paper
 ```